-Simon Biltcliffe runs Webmart, a successful, unconventional and creative business.
-His model is based upon inspiring himself and creating an environment whereby people can work to their strengths and grow.
+Simon Biltcliffe will again be a part of the content programme for LiT (Leaders in Technology) which takes place on 28th June in Cambridge - this time he will be having a fireside chat with Frazer Chesterman.
 Simon describes his philosophy as being that of a Marxist/Capitalist.
 You may think this a contradiction in terms, but the results speak for themselves, and having an approach where people are first, and get to share in the success of the business speaks volumes.
-We listened to Simon answer a few questions from us….
+We listened to Simon….

 With Webmart you have a hugely successful business and you have done this in an unconventional way.
 How do you lead the company?